 What is Chai?

-These are also the spices I used in this fragrant chai porridge recipe.
+These are also spices I used in my fragrant chai spiced oatmeal recipe.

-- Salt and pepper: Some chai tea recipes also use black peppercorns and I thought they would be a great addition to my chai spiced porridge.
+- Salt and pepper: Enhance the flavour.
+Some chai tea recipes also use black peppercorns and I thought they would be a great addition to my chai spiced oatmeal.

 Recipe instructions

-2. Bring to the boil, then cook gently for about 3 minutes or until the porridge is thick and creamy, stirring often.
+2. Cook chai oatmeal: Bring to the boil, then cook gently for 3-6 minutes or until the porridge is thick and creamy, stirring often.

-3. Remove from the heat, top with your favourite fruit and enjoy!
+3. Serve: Remove from the heat, top with your favourite fruit and enjoy!

 - Passion fruit: my personal favourite!